Clifton Hall Colliery

-Clifton Hall Colliery was one of two coal mines in Clifton (the other was Wet Earth Colliery) on the Manchester Coalfield, historically in Lancashire which was incorporated into the City of Salford in Greater Manchester, England in 1974.
-Clifton Hall was notorious for an explosion in 1885 which killed around 178 men and boys.
+Clifton Hall Colliery was one of two coal mines in Clifton (the other was Wet Earth Colliery), and was notorious for an explosion in 1885 which killed around 178 men and boys.

 The colliery, owned by Andrew Knowles and Sons, was located in the Irwell Valley, just off Lumns Lane and had extensive railway sidings on the London and North Western Railway's Clifton Branch.
 It was connected to the Manchester, Bolton and Bury Canal by a ¼-mile long tramway.

 History

 It is thought that the colliery was operating by 1820 and its tramway is shown on a parliamentary plan from 1830 and on an 1845 map.

 According to some reports in 1869 the miners complained about the safety conditions underground, but Andrew Knowles and Sons refused to concede and a strike began.
 After some weeks miners were brought in from the Black Country to break the strike.
 The incoming miners (known as "Bilston scabs") were given the houses formerly occupied by the striking miners.
 However other researchers have cast doubt in the details.
 Cutler (2018) cites newspaper reports from 1866 indicating discontent with the management due to the banning of a trades union.
 The Wigan Observer (quoted by Cutler) reported the ejection of locked out miners in 1866 and their replacement by "200 men from Cornwall and 300 from Staffordshire" brought by the company along with "about twice as many" who came "at their own expense".
 By the time of the 1885 disaster (below), all the men killed had a local address and were identified by people who also had a local address (where one was given).
 For many years afterwards the area became known as Little Bilston.

 Ventilation by furnace was replaced in 1886.
 Production of coal ended 9 November 1929, but a shaft was retained for ventilation at Wheatsheaf Colliery in Pendlebury.